Design Inspiration

 Build With BentoBox

-Get a beautifully designed website with tools to grow your restaurant.
+Get a beautifully designed website with tools to grow your bar like built-in SEO, events management, and a merchandise store.

 Whether you’re at Dante to drink a negroni via a porrón — the infamous Spanish drinking vessel — or to converse over a few afternoon spritzes’ with friends, Dante’s two West Village locations are a must-visit in New York City.
 Rated the world’s best bar in 2019, Dante is a modern-day icon in the bar world.
 There’s no reason why their website would be anything short of world-class.
 Dazzling photographs of craft cocktails across a minimalist design, visitors to the website can view eclectic cocktail menus, inquire about private celebrations and even purchase a plethora of pre-batched cocktail kits such as The Complete Negroni Sessions: 8 Bottles on their website.